10pow6/E2.FinancialForecasting/README.md

 ```
 5) Run either via `python main.py` or `wt_run.py` if you have new Windows Terminal

+# Linux
+This software has been designed to be cross compatible with Linux.
+Various helper files (IE source.bat, wt_run.bat) obviously won't work, but you should be able to run from a terminal no issue.

 # Helper Batch Files
 1) **textual_console_nonverbose.bat**: runs textual console and suppresses noise
 2) **textual_dev_mode.bat**: runs textual app in dev mode